brigaldies/search_with_machine_learning_course/week2/project2.md

 Simple MRR is 0.367
 LTR Simple MRR is 0.363
 Hand tuned MRR is 0.501
-LTR Hand Tuned MRR is 0.482 <-- Best thus far
+LTR Hand Tuned MRR is 0.482 <-- Best of all runs thus far.

 Simple p@10 is 0.140
 LTR simple p@10 is 0.143